 Shermer, certainly no friend of religious extremism and fundamentalism, encourages his fellow atheists to reflect on their approach.
 He belieces that fighting fire with fire only serves to exacerbate the conflict between fundamentalisms.

-Shermer then provides several pieces of advice.
-Firstly, he urges that atheists “must fight for something that they want to achieve, not simply reject an evil, however bad it may be,” and, secondly, they must continue championing “science and reason.”
+Shermer provides several pieces of advice.
+First, he urges that atheists “must fight for something that they want to achieve, not simply reject an evil, however bad it may be,” and, secondly, they must continue championing “science and reason.”
 Thirdly, the atheist is not only to champion science and reason but to be practical about it through applying it to daily life.
-Interestingly, Shermer encourages tolerance especially “If atheists do not want theists to prejudge them in a negative light, then they must not do unto theists the same,” and wishes for fellow atheists to “Promote freedom of belief and disbelief.”
-But Shermer argues that freedom of belief ought to be promoted unless it threatens science and freedom.
+He also encourages tolerance especially “If atheists do not want theists to prejudge them in a negative light, then they must not do unto theists the same.”

 1. Shermer, M. 2007.
 Rational Atheism: An open letter to Messrs.
 Dawkins, Dennett, Harris and Hitchens.
 Available.